TUI fly Deutschland: Development since 2013

 On 5 October 2016, TUI fly Deutschland confirmed it was in talks with Air Berlin and Etihad Airways to create a new holding company for leisure operations.
-The new company was planned to serve important holiday destinations from Germany, Austria and Switzerland.
+The new company was planned to serve important holiday destinations from Germany, Austria, and Switzerland.

-In June 2017 TUI Group and Etihad Aviation Group announced that joint venture negotiations had ended.
+In June 2017, TUI Group and Etihad Aviation Group announced that joint venture negotiations had ended.

 In July 2018, the airline announced it would close its base at Karlsruhe/Baden-Baden Airport by October 2018.

-TUI Group has 70 737 MAXs on order.
-The order consists of 18 MAX 10 aircraft, with the remaining variants unspecified as of June 2017.
-In January 2019, it was announced that TUI fly Deutschland would receive 25 of these 737 MAX by 2023.
+TUI Group has 70 737 MAX aircraft on order.
+The order consists of 28 MAX 10 aircraft, with the remaining variants unspecified as of June 2017.
+In January 2019, it was announced that TUI fly Deutschland would receive 25 of these 737 MAX 8 aircraft by 2023.

 After the demise of Germania in early 2019, TUI fly Deutschland announced it would base aircraft at Nuremberg Airport to fly to several leisure destinations.
-In November 2019, it was announced that the airline planned to operate its own long-haul flights to destinations in the Caribbean and Mexico, similar to its sister airlines.
+In November 2019, it was announced that the airline planned to operate its long-haul flights to destinations in the Caribbean and Mexico, similar to its sister airlines.
 Initially, the airline was to have taken on two Boeing 787s to operate these flights with plans to increase the number in the future.
 The flights were originally planned to begin in the Winter 2020/21 season, with scheduled and charter services to the Dominican Republic, Mexico, Jamaica, and Barbados.
 The plans were shelved for the foreseeable future in the wake of the COVID-19 pandemic.

 In October 2020, TUI fly Deutschland retired their last of their 20 Boeing 737-700s.
 Several of them had been operated on a long-term wetlease basis on behalf of now defunct Air Berlin.
 In December 2020, the airline announced a major downsizing in operations with a reduction from over 30 to 17 aircraft while also terminating all services from Cologne/Bonn, Basel/Mulhouse, Paderborn/Lippstadt and Karlsruhe/Baden-Baden.

 Operations

-TUI fly Deutschland offers both charter and scheduled flights with about 60% of all seats sold directly, 30% as a part of a TUI holiday package and 10% by other agencies.
+TUI fly Deutschland offers both charter and scheduled flights with about 60% of all seats sold directly, 30% as a part of a TUI holiday package, and 10% by other agencies.
 TUI fly Deutschland itself offers drinks, snacks, and meals on flights to and from Cape Verde, Egypt, Greece, Israel, southern Italy, Morocco, Portugal, Spain including the Canary Islands, and Tunisia.
 Hot meals are served on the longest flights, including those to the Canary Islands, Cape Verde, Egypt, and Madeira.

 Destinations

 TUI fly Deutschland operates from several German airports to leisure destinations mainly around the Mediterranean, such as Spain and Greece.
-The airline does not operate long-haul flights contrary to some of other TUI Airlines.
+The airline does not operate long-haul flights contrary with the other TUI Airlines.
+As of April 2024, TUI fly serves the following destinations: